-Into the Labyrinth we go
+Into the Labyrinth We Go

-An essay/review of Pan's Labyrinth by Maritza Galvan
+by Maritza Galvan

 “Pan’s Labyrinth is a movie that seems to have affected people as deeply as it affected me.
 To some, it takes root almost at a molecular level.
 I confess that I still cry (rather loudly) during the last three minutes of the film.
 And that I am still arrested by its beauty and destroyed and lifted by what it says about our world” -Guillermo del Toro